AshFoster/foodie-favourites/README.md

 The ones that stood out and seemed most suited to the project were chosen.
 They are as follows:

-Open Sans Condensed (italic) - This is used for the Foodie Favourites logo shown on the navbar.
+Roboto (italic) - This is used for the Foodie Favourites logo shown on the navbar.

 Oswald - This is used for all navbar links.